Force dealers to compete for your business.

 An auto-dimming rear-view mirror comes standard on the SEL.
 Also, it gets the 12.3-inch full LCD meter cluster display that also comes on the SE Launch Edition.
 So, if you cannot get your hands on the SE Launch Edition, you can pay a little bit more to get these features on the SEL trim level.

-Compare the 2022 Mitsubishi Outlander SEL vs SEL Launch Edition.
-What is the difference?
+2022 Mitsubishi Outlander SEL vs SEL Launch Edition. - What is the Difference?

 Speaking of the SEL, it too comes with its own Launch Edition.
 The SEL Launch Edition takes everything that comes standard on the regular SEL and makes a few fun additions.
 Like the SE Launch Edition, it gets a power panoramic sunroof, the 10-speaker Bose premium sound system, the ground logo illumination, the dynamic shield illumination, the chrome hood badge, Amazon Echo Auto, a 6-month subscription to Amazon Prime Music, and a 3-month subscription to Audible.
 However, it adds a head-up display, shades for the rear doors, and aniline premium leather appointed seating for an extra touch of class.

-Compare the 2022 Mitsubishi Outlander SEL Launch Edition vs SEL Touring Trim.
-What is the difference?
+2022 Mitsubishi Outlander SEL Launch Edition vs SEL Touring. - What is the Difference?

 The SEL Touring is pretty similar to the SEL Launch Edition.
 It does get treated to some gorgeous semi-aniline leather seating with cool cross-stitching that comes in a bright orange hue.
 While Mitsubishi has yet to release more details about the SEL Touring, you can expect it to be sporty but still very sophisticated as it is the line-topping trim level here.

 To avoid overpaying on a new car, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;